Me4th/wp-travelshop-theme/travelshop/installation.md

 Each route has 3 properties:
 1. The Route-(Regex)
-2. A Hook (will trigger on match, can inject metadata but also matches product uri against the database)
+2. A Hook (will trigger on match, can inject metadata but also matches product uri against the database.)
 3. A template

 So it is possible to route a URL to a custom page with native WordPress